Creative Writing Classes & Writing Groups

 If we have not worked together I will request a writing sample and a 20 minute phone call to ensure that the workshop fits your needs, and to fit you with a group of writers working at a similar level of commitment and experience.

-This group is currently full, but please fill out the contact form to be put on the waitlist.
+This group is currently full, but please fill out the contact form to be put on the waitlist for this group or future groups on Zoom.
 Learn more here.

 CLASSES run for 6-8 weeks and they are ideal for writers who want to delve deep into a targeted topic or skill, or who want to try out a new genre.
 They are also wonderful opportunities to meet new writers, and generate new work.
 Below are the classes that I teach locally and online.
 Sign up for my newsletter or follow me on Twitter or Instagram to be notified when these classes are in session.
 I can also tailor these classes for your civic group, community group, book club, organization, college or arts council.